Date of Award

 Digital USD Citation

-Strong, Roger Alan PhD, RN, "Dyspnea: Effect of Auricular Acupressure in End Stage Lung Cancer Patients, a Pilot Feasibility Study" (2008).
+Strong, Roger Alan PhD, "Dyspnea: Effect of Auricular Acupressure in End Stage Lung Cancer Patients, a Pilot Feasibility Study" (2008).
 Dissertations.
 369.